 On some models, the fuse panel is located for easy access and features plug-in type ATC fuses.
 The fuses can be easily inspected and replaced.
-Z Commanche, Fisherman and some Saltwater models have no replaceable fuses.
+Z Comanche along with certain Fisherman and Saltwater models have no replaceable fuses.
 Circuits are reset as outlined in that models Electrical System section.
 The Panel has a capacity of twelve to sixteen individual circuits.
-The particular accessory(ies) they operate are shown on the decal on the right side of the fuse panel of back side of the fuse panel cover.
+The particular accessory(ies) they operate are shown on the decal on the right side of the fuse panel or back side of the fuse panel cover.

-CAUTION Do not exceed recommended fuse sizes.
+A CAUTION Do not exceed recommended fuse sizes.
 Always install proper rated fuse when adding accessories to the fuse panel.